epretti/openmmforcefields/amber/test/README.md

   * Because of the problems with the current conversion, there is no support for testing Ag+, Cu+, or Tl+, and some force fields are missing these ions.
 * Comprehensive testing of GLYCAM is not yet implemented.

-### Tests currently failing or incompletely implemented (TODO)
+* We need to check that the impropers in OpenMM are in the order that we want.

-* When we edit impropers to make Amber and OpenMM match, we need to make sure that what OpenMM used matches what we want the documented behavior to be.
+* The following tests currently fail:
-* Tests that need to be investigated
+  * Due to force field errors:
-  * Issues with proper dihedrals in some protein and nucleic acid force fields
+    * Proper dihedrals: If ParmEd finds a wildcarded proper dihedral term and a non-wildcarded proper dihedral term, we need to add the wildcarded terms to matching non-wildcarded entries in the FFXML so that OpenMM finds them!
-  * Issues with some phosphorylated residue angle potentials
+  * For unknown reasons:
-  * Some 4-site water models don't match exactly in sander for some reason
+    * Angle potentials in some force fields for some phosphorylated residues
-  * Some ions have the wrong Lennard-Jones parameters and it's not clear why
+    * 4-site water models (water.01, water.06, water.07)

 ## Information for test case developers